 THC and CBD are different, even though they are both cannabinoids.
 There are over 100 different substances and also chemical compounds in hemp itself.
 These are cannabinoids.
 The concentrations differ significantly.
 CBD and THC are particularly well known.

 CBD - also known as cannabidiol - is an antagonist of THC.
 This means that when CBD is taken, there is not the same effect as noticed with THC.
 The intoxicating effect does not occur.
-Instead, CBD is even able to break down THC in the body.
-It can be used to quickly reduce the state of intoxication.
+Instead, CBD has been observed to interact with THC in the body.
+It is sometimes used to help reduce the state of intoxication.

-Again and again it is pointed out that the use of cannabis flowers in MS can also be a possibility of therapy.
-They are often mentioned in terms of their effectiveness as a counterpart to the well-known drug "Sativex".
+Again and again it is pointed out that the use of cannabis flowers in MS is being explored as one possible research area.
+They are often mentioned as a counterpart to the well-known drug "Sativex".
 This is a medical product composed of CBD and THC.

 Cannabis flowers can be combined in different amounts.
 This makes it possible to adjust them to the patient better than a ready-dosed medicine.
-In addition, the flowers can contain particularly effective terpenes or also cannabinoids that have already been lost during processing for the medicine.
+In addition, the flowers can contain particularly relevant terpenes or also cannabinoids that may have been lost during processing for the medicine.

 However, it is not quite so easy to obtain therapy with cannabis flowers.
 Usually, they are only considered an option when medications with cannabis as the active ingredient have proven to be insufficient.